-On behalf of the Board and JLL, we would like to thank Samuel A. Di Piazza, Jr. for serving as a Director since 2015.
-Mr. Di Piazza is not standing for re-election for another term.
-His valuable contributions as a Director greatly benefitted the Board and our company.
+On behalf of the Board and JLL, we would like to thank Ann Marie Petach for serving as a Director since 2015.
+Ms. Petach is not standing for re-election for another term.
+Her contributions as a Director, and particularly as the long-serving Chair of the Audit and Risk Committee, were invaluable to the Board and our company.